bxdoan/bxdoan/README.md

 <div align="center">

-> Success usually comes to those who are too busy to be looking for it.
+> I didn’t fail the test.
+I just found 100 ways to do it wrong.

-> — Henry David Thoreau —
+> — Benjamin Franklin —

 </div>